yours7himanshu/v4/docs/content/30.architecture/posts.md

 - Information Flow:
   - Locals share WhatsApp groups and Instagram accounts
   - Venues are identified through local knowledge
-  - Hosts are discovered through venues and shared events
+  - Organizers are discovered through venues and shared events
   - Events are recommended by locals who follow the scene
   - Platform gradually builds a verified database of local dance scenes